 Typing symbols that are not found on the keyboard can be very tedious.
 In fact, it is not even necessary in Word because using the first method above is much easier and simple to compare with.

-However, it is still useful to know as it becomes handy to obtain certain characters or symbols in software which has no access to Insert Symbol like in Microsoft Word.
+However, it is still useful to know as it becomes handy to obtain certain characters or symbols in software that has no access to Insert Symbol like in Microsoft Word.

 - Turn on your Num Lock.

 - Whilst holding down the [Alt] key, type on the numeric keypad (on the right).